 We have a number of partnered product candidates and proprietary product candidates in research and development, including preclinical testing and clinical trials.
 Preclinical testing and clinical trials are long, expensive and uncertain processes.
 It may take us, or our collaborative partners, several years to complete clinical trials.
 We have limited experience in clinical development.
 Failure can occur at any stage and at any time, regardless of how successful the results from preclinical and prior clinical testing may have been.
 Typically, there is a high rate of attrition for product candidates in preclinical and clinical trials due to safety, efficacy or other factors.
 Success in preclinical testing and early clinical trials does not necessarily predict success in later clinical trials.
-A number of other companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later stage clinical trials (i.e., Phase 2 or Phase 3 trials) due to factors such as inconclusive results and adverse medical events, even after achieving positive results in earlier trials that were satisfactory both to them and to reviewing regulatory agencies.
+A number of other companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later stage clinical trials (i.e., Phase 2 or Phase 3 trials) due to factors such as inconclusive results and adverse medical events, even after achieving positive results in earlier trials.
 If our partnered product candidates or proprietary product candidates fail during any clinical trial stage, it could have a significant and adverse impact on our business prospects.
 The timing of the completion of clinical trials and the availability of data from those trials can be very difficult to estimate due to many factors, including but not limited to, clinical trial design, the rate of qualified patient enrollment, changing standards of care (alternative treatments, patient screening testing), the time it takes to reach clinical trial end points, and certain other medical and scientific developments that are not controlled by us or our partners.
-Therefore, the completion of clinical trials and the availability of data from those trials can take much longer than we plan.
+Therefore, the completion of clinical trials and the availability of data from those trials end points, and certain other medical and scientific developments that are not controlled by us or our partners.